© 2002-2019 Axure Software Solutions, Inc. All rights reserved. Axure® is a registered trademark of Axure Software Solutions, Inc.

 Select both "Tab1" and "Tab2".

-In the Properties tab, locate the "Selection Group" field.
+In the Properties tab of the Inspector, locate the "Selection Group" field.
 Type "TabGroup" in the field to create a new selection group and add the widgets to it.

 STEP 6: PREVIEW